DarkerWaters/flic_button/README.md

     <uses-permission android:name="android.permission.ACCESS_COARSE_LOCATION"/>
     <uses-permission android:name="android.permission.ACCESS_FINE_LOCATION"/>
 ```

+> **NOTE: BLE sccanning**
+> If you include this library into your app, the `AndroidManifset.xml` file of the plugin and your own will merge.
+> This will result in a declaration of the `BLUETOOTH_SCAN` permission with the remark `neverForLocation` (see [Android documentation](https://developer.android.com/develop/connectivity/bluetooth/bt-permissions#assert-never-for-location)).
+> This is correct if you only want to interact with Flic Buttons; however, if your app also needs to scan for BLE devices, this will cause your app to not receive some BLE advertisements, e.g., from iBeacons.
+> To correct for this, replace the line for `BLUETOOTH_SCAN` above with:
+> ```xml
+> <uses-permission android:name="android.permission.BLUETOOTH_SCAN" tools:remove="android:usesPermissionFlags"/>
+> ```
+> With that, `neverForLocation` will not be included in the merged manifest file, and BLE scanning should work just fine!

 #### **IOS**
 In the **ios/Runner/Info.plist** let’s add a number of permissions to enable bluetooth and location access.
 Also needed, at the bottom, is the ability to access BLE in the background...